Omar Epps

 Omar Hashim Epps (born July 20, 1973) is an American actor, rapper, and producer.
-Epps's film roles include Juice, Higher Learning, The Wood, In Too Deep, and Love & Basketball.
+He attended Fiorello H. LaGuardia High School of Music & Art and Performing Arts, prior to making his film debut alongside Tupac Shakur in the 1992 crime drama Juice.
+His film credits include Higher Learning (1995), Scream 2 (1997), The Wood (1999), In Too Deep (1999), Love & Basketball (2000), and Almost Christmas (2016), several of which are considered notable within Black cinema.

 His television work includes the role of Dr. Dennis Gant on the medical drama series ER, J. Martin Bellamy in Resurrection, Dr. Eric Foreman on the Fox medical drama series House from 2004 to 2012, Isaac Johnson in the TV series Shooter from 2016 to 2018, and Detective Malcolm Howard on the Starz crime drama Power Book III: Raising Kanan.
-He has been awarded nine NAACP Image Awards, two Teen Choice Awards, one MTV Movie Award, one Black Reel Award, and one Screen Actors Guild Award.
+He has won three NAACP Image Awards and was nominated for a Screen Actors Guild Award.

 Early life

 Omar Epps was born in Brooklyn.
 His parents divorced during his childhood and he was raised by his mother, Bonnie Maria Epps, an elementary school principal.
 He lived in several Brooklyn neighborhoods while growing up (Bedford–Stuyvesant, East New York, and East Flatbush).
 He began writing poetry, short stories and songs at the age of ten.
-He attended the prestigious Fiorello H. LaGuardia High School of Music & Art and Performing Arts, New York City's highly selective public high school for students with artistic talent.
+He attended Fiorello H. LaGuardia High School of Music & Art and Performing Arts, New York City's highly selective public high school for students with artistic talent.
 Before he started acting, he belonged to a rap group called Wolfpack which he formed with his cousin in 1991.